openharmony/third_party_gn/docs/reference.md

         If specified, this list is the subset of the outputs that should be added to runtime deps (see "gn help runtime_deps").
 By default (if runtime_outputs is empty or unspecified), it will be the link_output.

+    rust_sysroot
+        Valid for: Rust tools

+        A path relative to root_out_dir.
+This is not used in the build process, but may be used when generating metadata for rust-analyzer.
+        (See --export-rust-project).
+It enables such metadata to include information about the Rust standard library.
 ```

 #### **Expansions for tool variables**